Beyond the Edge of Stability via Two-step Gradient Updates: Introduction

 Recently, some works have built connections between EoS and implicit bias~\citep{arora2022understanding, lyu2022understanding, damian2021label, damian2022self} in the context of large, overparametrised models such as neural networks.
 In this setting, GD is expected to converge to a manifold of minimisers, and the question is to what extent a large learning rate `favors' solutions with small curvature.
 In essence, these works show that under certain structural assumptions, GD is asymptotically tracking a continuous sharpness-reduction flow, in the limit of small learning rates.
 Compared with these, we study non-asymptotic properties of GD beyond EoS, by focusing on certain learning problems (\textit{e.g.}, single-neuron ReLU networks and matrix factorization).
 In particular, we characterize a range of learning rates $\eta$ \emph{above} the EoS such that GD dynamics hover around minimisers.
 Moreover, in the matrix factorization setup, where minimisers form a manifold with varying local curvature, our results give a non-asymptotic analogue of the `Sharpness-Minimisation' arguments from \cite{arora2022understanding, lyu2022understanding, damian2022self}.

 The straightforward starting point for the local convergence analysis is via Taylor approximations of the loss function.
 However, in a quadratic Taylor expansion, gradient descent diverges once $\lambda(\theta) > 2/\eta$~\citep{cohen2020gradient}, indicating that a higher order Taylor approximation is required.
-By considering a 1-D function with local minima $\theta^*$ of curvature $\lambda^* = \lambda(\theta^*)$, we show that it is possible to stably oscillate around the minima with $\eta$ slightly above the threshold $2/\lambda^*$, provided its high order derivative satisfies mild conditions as in Theorem~\ref{thm:1dlocal}.
+By considering a 1-D function with local minima $\theta^*$ of curvature $\lambda^* = \lambda(\theta^*)$, we show the existence of fixed points of two-step updates around the minima with $\eta$ slightly above the threshold $2/\lambda^*$, provided its high order derivative satisfies mild conditions as in Theorem~\ref{thm:1dlocal}, with generalization into matrix factorization in Theorem~\ref{thm:mf_1d_cond} and experiments of MLPs in Appendix~\ref{app:mnist}.
 A typical example of such functions is $f(x)=\frac{1}{4}(x^2-\mu)^2$ with $\mu>0$.
 Furthermore, we prove that it converges to an orbit of period 2 from a more global initialization rather than the analysis of high-order local approximation.

 As it turns out, the analysis of such stable one-dimensional oscillations is sufficiently intrinsic to become useful in higher-dimensional problems.
 First, we leverage the analysis to a two-layer single-neuron ReLU network, where the task is to learn a teacher neuron with data on a uniform high-dimensional sphere.
-We show a convergence result under population loss with GD beyond EoS, where the direction of the teacher neuron can be learnt and the norms of two-layer weights stably oscillate.
+We show a convergence result under population loss with GD beyond EoS, where the direction of the teacher neuron can be learnt and the norms of two-layer weights stably oscillate, with empirical evidence of 16-neuron networks in Appendix~\ref{app:16-neuron}.
 We then focus on matrix factorization, a canonical non-convex problem whose geometry is characterized by a manifold of minimisers having different local curvature.
-Our techniques allow us to establish a local, non-asymptotic implicit bias of GD beyond EoS, around certain quasi-symmetric initialization, by which the large learning rate regime `attracts' the dynamics towards symmetric minimisers --- precisely those where the local curvature is minimal.
+We provide novel observations of its convergence to period-2 orbit with comprehensive theoretical intuition of the dynamics.
+Finally, we extend previous works by proposing two models with observations in matrix factorization compatible for future analysis.
+A further discussion is provided in Appendix~\ref{app:discuss}.